Skip to content

 • jobinfo -p devel

-• sinfo -p node - M snowy
+• sinfo -p node -M snowy

-• jobinfo -u username --state=running
+• jobinfo -u username

 How to cancel jobs?